mormegil-cz/angularjs-localizationservice/ReadMe.md

 ## Overview

-This is a simple service module that allows you to localize your AngularJS applications.
-A tutorial that covers the service is located at [Coding Smackdown TV](http://codingsmackdown.tv/blog/2012/12/14/localizing-your-angularjs-app/)
+This is a service module that allows you to localize your AngularJS applications.
+It is based on [angularjs-localizationservice by Jim Lavin](https://github.com/lavinjj/angularjs-localizationservice), who made a tutorial for his original version at [Coding Smackdown TV](http://codingsmackdown.tv/blog/2012/12/14/localizing-your-angularjs-app/)

-The service returns a localized string based on the current locale of the browser.
+The service returns a localized string based on the current locale of the browser (or a specified language).

 You can inject the service into a controller or use it via the i18n filter or the i18n directive provided in the code.